 - Rear Facing Only — Infant seats always face the rear of the vehicle (required by law), which is a safer position to be in in the event of a head-on collision (the most common type of crash).

-- Smaller Weight and Height Restrictions — While some of the infant seats now have a larger weight range than they used to (4-40 pounds), their range is still less than convertible car seats because the seat is specifically designed for smaller bodies as opposed to trying to fit all body sizes.
+- Smaller Weight and Height Restrictions — While some of the infant seats now have a larger weight range than they used to (4-40 lbs), their range is still less than convertible car seats because the seat is specifically designed for smaller bodies as opposed to trying to fit all body sizes.
 This design might seem like a limiting factor or a reason not to purchase one, but it is part of what makes this kind of seat special and better for newborns and smaller babies to travel in.

 Convertible Car Seats

-move from an infant seat to a convertible car seat once your baby is 9 to 11 months old.
-However, the manufacturers of convertible seats offer compatibility with infants as small as 5 pounds and up to 40-70 pounds depending on the model.
+We recommend that you move from an infant seat to a convertible car seat once your baby is 9 to 11 months old.
+However, the manufacturers of convertible seats offer compatibility with infants as small as 5 lbs and up to 40-70 lbs depending on the model.
 The word "convertible" comes from the ability to use the seat in a rear-facing position initially, and then later flip the seat around to "convert" it to a forward facing seat.
 The ability to use a convertible seat with an infant may tempt you to consider buying just a convertible car seat and skip buying an infant seat entirely.
 We urge you not to do that.
 In our opinion, an infant seat is better designed for the size of a young baby and a lot more convenient to use.
 The ability to keep the separate base of an infant seat installed in the car, and simply click-in or out the car seat carrier is very convenient.
 In comparison, using a convertible car seat with an infant is a hassle, in that you must always put them in or take them out of the harness system every time you transition to or from the car.

 We at BabyGearLab feel that an infant seat is the best choice for newborns because they are much more convenient to use, and are specifically designed for smaller bodies, and thus offer a better fit.
 Switch to a convertible car seat once your baby outgrows their infant seat, usually around 9 to 12 months of age.